 Under the Companies Act 1981 of Bermuda (as amended), the contributed surplus of the Company is available for distribution.
 However, the Company cannot declare or pay any dividend, or make a distribution out of its contributed surplus if the Company is, or would after the payment be, unable to pay its liabilities as they become due or the realisable value of the assets of the Company would thereby be less than its liabilities.

 DIRECTORS

-During the Year, there were changes to the Board as follows:
+During the Year and up to the date of this report, there were changes to the Board as follows: